onnx/neural-compressor/docs/design.md

 Design
 =====
-ONNX Neural Compressor features an architecture and workflow that aids in increasing performance and faster deployments across infrastructures.
+Neural Compressor features an architecture and workflow that aids in increasing performance and faster deployments across infrastructures.

 ## Architecture